cherisek27/Mongoose-Cheerio/README.md

 ### Getting Started

 In order to run the app, just click the link above and once page loads click scrape page.
-The app scrapes articles from EchoJs and the user can write a note about the article and save it to the Mongo database.
+The app scrapes articles from New York Times and the user can write a note about the article and save it to the Mongo database.

 ### Built With
 * express